ElektraInitiative/PermaplanT/doc/decisions/frontend_architecture_pattern.md

 ## Problem

-Permaplant needs to be designed with a documented, consistent and maintainable architecture pattern.
+PermaplanT needs to be designed with a documented, consistent and maintainable architecture pattern.

 ## Constraints